By Melanie Pollard

 Tom was one of the unlucky men of Cumberland, who, unfortunately, caught pneumonia at the age of 43 and died, leaving Lucy a wealthy heiress.
 It is rumored that Tom and Lucy were turned away from membership in Jekyll Island Club.
 Then Lucy was determined not to be outdone by the wealthy elite of Jekyll Island.

 Lucy enlarged the Dungeness mansion to 59 rooms in a turreted Scottish castle style.
 The rooms were all very grandiose and palatial.
 The matriarch ran her beloved estate flawlessly and doted on her nine children, eventually building homes on the island for them, including Stafford Mansion, Plum Orchard, and Greyfield.
-(See future blog.)

 She knew how to keep her children close, and she wanted them to appreciate her beloved island as she did.
 She overindulged her children and would grant them almost anything they wanted, especially the boys in the family.
 None of her six sons ever held a job.

-It was rumored that the boys would travel to the mainland and bring back girls — not the kind you would “bring home to momma.”
+It was said that the boys would travel to the mainland and bring back girls — not the kind you would “bring home to momma.”
 So Lucy built the “recreation center,” with an indoor pool for their entertainment.
 The girls were housed in the rooms nearby, as they were not welcome in the main house.